My Baby Registry Must Haves

 - Baby Girl Headbands and Bows Classic Knot Nylon Headwrap Super Soft Stretchy

 - Baby Girl Headband and Bows (Thin Straps)

 This list is big, so don’t feel overwhelmed!
 I did so much research along with consulting mamas and friends, and will make sure to keep this updated (I’ll add dates that it’s updated on), X out things that absolutely didn’t work or I didn’t feel are needed, add things I wished I had sooner, and provide my honest review for all the above once babe is here and settled!
-Do note this post contains affiliate links but all links are things truly researched and on my registry.
+Do note this post contains affiliate links (at no additional cost to you) but all links are things truly researched and on my registry.